• Skip to primary navigation

 How to Make a Flower Garland

-Learn how to make a beautiful garland or table runner with flowers from your garden.
+This diy flower garland tutorial will show you how to create a beautiful garland centerpiece or table runner with flowers from your garden.

 Prep Time15 minutes mins